JelsaTHE 2026 TRAVEL GUIDE

 Coffee

 Savour Croatia’s legendary cafe culture.
-If the sun is shining, the terraces at every cafe in Jelsa’s main square and along the Riva is full of people – men and women, from babies to salty old fishermen – sipping a “kava” and having a chat.
-What could possibly be more important than taking time out of your day to catch up with friends, family, and acquaintances – according to Croatians, “baš ništa” (absolutely nothing)!
+If the sun is shining, the terraces at every cafe in Jelsa’s square and along the waterfront will be full of people: men and women, from babies to salty old fishermen, all sipping a 'kava' and having a chat.
+In Croatia, nothing on earth is more urgent than pausing the day to catch up with friends, family, and half the village.
+The local answer to what could possibly matter more?
+'Bome ništa' (absolutely nothing)!

-- Prošperin (a.k.a.
-Rougemarin) is our usual cafe of choice, with its stunning view over the harbour, great coffee, and attentive staff.
+Prošperin is our usual cafe of choice, with its stunning view over the bay, great coffee, and attentive staff.

 Ice cream

-Some claim that Jelsa boasts the finest ice cream in Dalmatia, and it certainly stands out with its creative presentations that line its waterfront.
-The tradition of Jelsa's ice cream dates back over 60 years to the arrival of three Macedonian Albanian brothers in 1962.
-They initially rented a space on the first floor near the main parking square and have since expanded, now owning three out of the seven cafes located on the main square.
+Some claim that Jelsa boasts the finest ice cream in Dalmatia.
+The tradition of Jelsa's ice cream dates back over 60 years to the arrival of three Albanian brothers in 1962.
+They initially rented a space on the first floor near the main parking square and have since expanded, now owning three out of the seven cafes located on the square, including Jelsa Gelateria Ice Caffe, which has a mouthwatering selection of cakes and pastries inside.
 For ice cream enthusiasts, Jelsa is undoubtedly a paradise of flavours and delights.

 Meals

 No visit to Hvar is complete without a first-rate seafood dinner, so make sure you don’t leave Jelsa before trying local fish.
-If you enjoy cooking while on vacation, you can procure it through local fishermen on the harbour each morning and make yourself the healthiest possible meal at your island home.
-Dalmatian cuisine prepares fish simply – with just olive oil and a garnish of garlic, lemon, and parsley – to let the incredible flavour and texture shine through.
+If you enjoy cooking while on vacation, you can procure it through local fishermen at the local fishmarket.
+You can find fresh, wild fish each morning and make yourself the healthiest possible meal at your island home.
+Dalmatian cuisine prepares fish simply, with just olive oil and a garnish of garlic, lemon, and parsley to let the incredible flavour and texture shine through.

-If you prefer to eat out, Konoba Nono is a yes-yes if you’re looking for affordable and traditional Dalmatian fare.
+• Konoba Nono is a yes yes if you’re looking for traditional Southern Croatian fare in an authentic stone-walled konoba.
 The seafood and steaks are grilled to perfection.

 Where to stay in Jelsa